striderzz/Snake-Game-Unity-Project/README.md

 # 3D Snake Game Unity
  Welcome to the 3D version of the classic Snake game, developed using the Unity Game Engine.
+Complete Project free to download and use.
 In this immersive experience:

 Grow Longer: Collect food scattered across the three-dimensional environment to increase the length of your snake.